 - Arts Education Community Learning is designed for projects that demonstrate creative and innovative arts education programming in non-traditional K-12 school settings or for adult learners

 - Funds for At-Risk Youth is designed to support after school or summer camp arts programs specifically for children and youth considered at risk

 - Arts Education Teacher Training is for arts organizations who provide professional development for educators and teaching artists that promote curriculum-based arts education and/or arts integration

 Applicants are not required to utilize roster artists for these four grant programs above.
-For questions about Arts Education grants and programs please contact Ann Brown, Director of Arts Education.
+For questions about Arts Education grants and programs please contact Alicia Fuss, Director of Arts Education.